Cubic theory code[1]

 Description

-A geometrically local commuting-projector code defined on triangulations of lattices in arbitrary spatial dimensions.
-Its code Hamiltonian terms include Pauli-\(Z\) operators and products of Pauli-\(X\) operators and \(CZ\) gates.
-The Hamiltonian realizes higher-form \(\mathbb{Z}_2^3\) gauge theories whose excitations obey non-Abelian Ising-like fusion rules.
+A geometrically local commuting-projector code family defined on triangulations in arbitrary spatial dimensions.
+Its Hamiltonian contains Pauli-\(Z\) flux terms and non-Pauli Gauss-law terms built from products of Pauli-\(X\) operators and \(CZ\) gates.
+These commuting non-Pauli stabilizers realize higher-form \(\mathbb{Z}_2^3\) gauge theories with Abelian electric excitations and non-Abelian magnetic excitations.

 The construction is based on first constructing a model for an SPT phase [2,3], gauging its symmetries [4–13], and making all terms commute outside of the ground-state subspace by projecting them to zero flux.

-- Self-correcting quantum code— A family of five-dimensional cubic theory codes with non-Abelian excitations is argued to be self-correcting below a critical temperature via a Peierls argument [1].
+- Self-correcting quantum code— A family of five-dimensional cubic theory codes with Abelian loop excitations and non-Abelian membrane excitations is argued to be self-correcting below a critical temperature via a Peierls argument [1].

-- XP stabilizer code— The cubic theory code can be embedded into a larger codespace such that all \(CZ\) operators are represented by XP operators [14].
+- XP stabilizer code— The cubic theory code can be embedded into a larger codespace such that all diagonal logical operators are represented by XP operators [14; Sec.
+4.3].

 Primary Hierarchy